Lease + Revenue Accounting Infrastructure

 Custom

-Unlimited entities
+Unlimited entities · self-hosted option

-For organisations with data sovereignty requirements and large multi-entity groups.
+For data-sovereignty and large multi-entity groups.

 Talk to the team